Mary Elizabeth Roberts1

 Lt.-Gen. Benjamin Bloomfield, 1st Baron Bloomfield 2

-Lt.-Gen. Benjamin Bloomfield, 1st Baron Bloomfield of Oakhampton and Redwood was born on 13 April 1762.1 He was the son of John Bloomfield and Anne Charlotte Waller.4 He married Harriott Douglas, daughter of John Douglas, on 7 September 1797.5 He died on 15 August 1846 at age 84 at Portman Square, London, England.1 He was buried on 22 August 1846 at Loughton, County Tipperary, Ireland.5 His will was probated in September 1846.5
+Lt.-Gen. Benjamin Bloomfield, 1st Baron Bloomfield of Oakhampton and Redwood was born on 13 April 1762.1 He was the son of John Bloomfield and Anne Charlotte Waller.4 He married Harriott Douglas, daughter of John Douglas, on 7 September 1797.5 He died on 15 August 1846 at age 84 at Portman Square, London, EnglandG.1 He was buried on 22 August 1846 at Loughton, County Tipperary, IrelandG.5 His will was proven (by probate) in September 1846.5

 Children of Lt.-Gen. Benjamin Bloomfield, 1st Baron Bloomfield of Oakhampton and Redwood and Harriott Douglas